 How To Put A Torch Lighter Back Together?

-To put a torch lighter back together you have to put the flint back in, the spring back in the socket, and the top back on make reassembling the torch lighter easy.
+To put a torch lighter back together you have to put the flint back in, the spring back in the socket, and the top back on making reassembling the torch lighter easy.

 How Much Voltage Is Created By The Spark Of A Gaslighter?